avlasics/GameCatalogXApi/README.md

 # GameCatalogXApi
-The api project will automatically create a database when it is run in debug mode for the first time so it is necessary to modify the connection string in web.config
+The GameCatalogXApi project will automatically create a database when it is run in debug mode for the first time so it is necessary to modify the connection string in web.config

+It was created using Visual Studio Community 2019

 Database gets created and seeded only if it does not already exist.